Archidendron pauciflorum: Ways of preparation

+Medical

 Folk medicine

-Different parts of the djenkol tree are applied in traditional medicine of Southeast Asia.
+Different parts of the djenkol tree are applied in traditional medicine in Southeast Asia.
 The raw seeds are thought to purify the blood or cure dysentery.
 Compresses with young leaves are used for skin problems, and burnt old leaves are believed to relieve itchy feelings.
-The powder of burnt young leaves are applied to cuts and wounds.
+The powder of burnt young leaves is applied to cuts and wounds.

 Other uses

 Archidendron pauciflorum can also be used for dyeing.
 The pods of the seeds dye silk purple and the bark of the tree dyes black.
-The shell is also being used for hair washing, timber as firewood and for building (e.g. coffins).
+The shell is also being used for hair washing, timber as firewood, and for building (e.g. coffins).
 Due to the content of djenkolic acids in the seeds, the raw seed is also being applied to the production of organic pesticides in combination with other plants to kill and prevent the growth of pests.

 Cultivation

 Forms of cultivation

-Djenkol trees have often been spared when primary or secondary rain forest has been cut down.
+Djenkol trees have often been spared when primary or secondary rainforests have been cut down.
 Otherwise planting distances are 10–15 m.
-The plant favours a well-drained sandy, lateritic or sandy clay soil. is propagated by Seed.
-Methods for clonal distribution are not yet been found.
-In nature Squirrels (Callosciurus notatus) eat the seeds and facilitate its distribution.
+The plant favours well-drained sandy, lateritic or sandy clay soil. is propagated by Seed.
+Methods for clonal distribution have not yet been found.
+In nature, Squirrels (Callosciurus notatus) eat the seeds and facilitate their distribution.

 Harvest and post-harvest treatment

 A tree produces between 1000 and 4000 seeds per year.
-The main harvesting time in Java is around July to August, the aftercrop in December to February.
-Usually Djenkol is sold in the markets by number of seeds.
+The main harvesting time in Java is around July to August and the aftercrop in December to February.
+Usually, Djenkol is sold in the markets by several seeds.
 For transport, seeds, in particular young ones, should not be removed from the pods to avoid desiccation.
-One way to store the seeds is by processing it into chips (emping).
+One way to store the seeds is by processing them into chips (emping).
 Another possibility however could be its procession to flour.
 To date, due to the high moisture content, this is hardly done.

 Pests and diseases

-Archidendron pauciflorum has a number of pests in common with other leguminous trees and shrubs such as the pod-borers Mussidia pectinicornella and Cryptophlebia ombrodelta or the caterpillars of the leaf-feeder Eurema blanda, one of the most common butterflies in Java.
+Archidendron pauciflorum has several pests in common with other leguminous trees and shrubs such as the pod-borers Mussidia pectinicornella and Cryptophlebia ombrodelta or the caterpillars of the leaf-feeder Eurema blanda, one of the most common butterflies in Java.